DFE-Digital/find-information-about-academies-and-trusts/docs/automated-test-creation.md

 ## Automated UI tests

-### Before creating your automated UI test it is worth first considering:
+### Before creating your automated UI test it is worth first considering

 - What areas of the site under test will you be hitting?
 - Are there currently usable test hooks/selectors in place that Cypress can use to interact with said page.